 - Malik Olivier Boussejra, Noboru Adachi, Hideki Shojo, Ryohei Takahashi, Issei Fujishiro: “LMML: Describing injuries for forensic data visualization,” in 2016 Nicograph International (NicoLin.), pp. 153, 2016.
 Best poster award (pdf)

-- Baoqing Wang, Yume Asayama, Malik Olivier Boussejra, Hideki Shojo, Noboru Adachi, Issei Fujishiro: “FORSETI: a visual analysis environment for authoring autopsy reports in extended legal medicine mark-up language,” in Proceedings of Computer Graphics International (CGI) 2021 at Workshop in Homage to Professor T. L. Kunii, University of Geneva, Switzerland, online, September 6-10, 2021.
+- Issei Fujishiro, Baoqing Wang, Yume Asayama, Malik Olivier Boussejra, Hideki Shojo, Noboru Adachi, Issei Fujishiro: “FORSETI: a visual analysis environment for authoring autopsy reports in extended legal medicine mark-up language,” invited by the Workshop in Memory of Professor Kunii in conjunction with CGI 2021, online, September 6, 2021.

 - Baoqing Wang, Yume Asayama, Issei Fujishiro: “FORSETI and THEMIS: visual analysis environment for computational forensics,” The 4th China-Japan Joint Visualization Workshop, Wuhan, China, online, July 24th, 2021.